 - Positive asset search List all of your positive attitudes, skills, traits, etc., especially those that have helped you adapt to changes in your life. - Thought stopping Keep a rubber band around your wrist and snap it every time you catch yourself thinking negatively about yourself or your career.
-Force yourself to turn the statement into a positive or optimistic one. - Disputation Challenge your negative career beliefs.
-You can refer to the Career Beliefs section in Chapter 3 of this workbook to review some of the career beliefs you identified. - Look for alternative explanations Think about healthy ways to interpret situations. - Learn to say no Know your limits and what you're capable of effectively managing.
+Force yourself to turn the statement into a positive or optimistic one.

-- Ask for help Don't assume you need to do everything or know everything.
+- Disputation Challenge your negative career beliefs.
+You can refer to the Career Beliefs section in Chapter 3 of this workbook to review some of the career beliefs you identified. - Look for alternative explanations Think about healthy ways to interpret situations. - Learn to say no Know your limits and what you are capable of effectively managing. - Ask for help Don't assume you need to do everything or know everything.
 Asking for help may allow you to manage situations more efficiently and achieve your career goals faster.
-You should be proud of yourself for already using this strategy by the very fact that you're at this stage of working with your counsellor through the career planning process!
-Creating a support network with your peers who are on a similar journey of figuring things out will help both you and your peers feel connected. - Self-care Take time for yourself and engage in activities that you enjoy (e.g., massage, bath, listening to music or a podcast, physical activity, journaling). - Diet, exercise and sleep Diet, exercise and sleep influence mood and impact motivation.
+You should be proud of yourself for already using this strategy by the very fact that you are at this stage of working with your counsellor through the career planning process! - Self-care Take time for yourself and engage in activities that you enjoy (e.g., massage, bath, listening to music or a podcast, physical activity, journaling). - Diet, exercise and sleep Diet, exercise and sleep influence mood and impact motivation.
 Consult with your health professional, such as your doctor or a registered dietician, to discuss a nutrition and exercise plan that works for you.
 You can also work with a counsellor to improve your sleep patterns.

-Note which of these strategies you're going to apply (or keep applying) during your career transition:
+Note which of these strategies you are going to apply (or keep applying) during your career transition: , ,,,,